UniMath/agda-unimath/src/commutative-algebra/sums-commutative-semirings.lagda.md

   where

   shift-sum-Commutative-Semiring :
-    (n : ℕ) (f : fin-sequence-Commutative-Semiring A n) →
+    (n : ℕ) (f : fin-sequence-type-Commutative-Semiring A n) →
     sum-Commutative-Semiring A
       ( succ-ℕ n)
-      ( snoc-fin-sequence-Commutative-Semiring A n f
+      ( snoc-fin-sequence-type-Commutative-Semiring A n f
         ( zero-Commutative-Semiring A)) ＝
     sum-Commutative-Semiring A n f shift-sum-Commutative-Semiring =